 |x64 (AMD64/Intel 64 or compatible)|

-Excelsior JET has been certified for compliance with the specification of the Java platform, Standard Edition 8, and contains licensed code of that version of the Java SE platform API, as well as licensed code of JavaFX 8.
+Excelsior JET has been been implemented according to the specification of the Java platform, Standard Edition 8, and contains OpenJDK code of that version of the Java SE platform API and JavaFX 8 under Classpath Exception.

 Note: Before starting installation on Windows, it is recommended that you log on with administrator authority.